aimms/how-to/Articles/109/109-deprecate-compound-sets-overview.rst

    :description: An overview of the rationale and timeline for deprecating compound sets.
    :keywords: compound, sets

 .. _Section-Announcement:

 Overview
 ---------

 In May 2018 AIMMS announced a plan to deprecate compound sets in stages.
-Support for compound sets will be fully deprecated **after January 1, 2020**.
+Support for compound sets is fully deprecated **since January 1, 2020**.

-To find out how to identify and remove compound sets from your model without losing functionality, read **AIMMS Knowledge:** :doc:`109-convert-compound-sets`.
+To find out how to identify and remove compound sets from your model without losing functionality, read :doc:`109-convert-compound-sets`.

 This article provides the following background information: